d-k-ivanov/awesomewm-conf/extensions/blingbling/README.md

     require("blingbling")

 ##### Documentation
-You can find a full documentation for each widgets in the doc directory, just open the index.html file.
+You can find a full documentation on each widgets in the doc directory, just open the index.html file.

 ##### line_graph
 Create a line graph and fill it with vicious for example (you can configure the widget with a table or with the related methods ):